 Matriculated students in the SON register for courses via UR Student.
-Students are expected to register for courses as outlined on their approved degree plan.
+Students are expected to register for courses as outlined in their approved degree plan.

-Registration occurs every semester for the purpose of planning for faculty, budget projection, and space needs for the coming semester.
-Registration for the Summer semester is held during the Spring semester, usually in April.
-Registration for the Fall semester is held during the summer semester, usually in July.
-Registration for the Spring semester is held in the Fall, usually in November.
+Registration occurs every semester to aid in planning for faculty, budget projection, and space needs for the coming semester.
+Registration for the Summer semester is held in April.
+Registration for the Fall semester is held in July.
+Registration for the Spring semester is held in November.
 Students are expected to register for courses as early as possible.
-Students registering just prior to the start of the semester should expect delays in processing and in gaining access to course materials.
+Students registering just prior to the start of the semester should expect delays in processing and gaining access to course materials.